AJArnolie/cs131_notes_dev/_chapters/pixels/filters_and_convolutions.md

          0& 0& 0 &0 & 0
 \end{bmatrix}$$

 If this looks familiar, it is because this impulse response output $h$ is identical to the Moving Average filter discussed previously.
-Therefore, passing a $\delta_2$ impulse function into this LSI System produces a Moving Average filter that can be used for smoothing.
+Therefore, passing a $\delta_2$ impulse function into an LSI System produces a Moving Average filter that can be used for smoothing.

 As stated earlier, _an LSI System can be completely specified by its impulse response_.
 This means that the impulse response produced by passing some impulse function through an LSI system can be used to predict what a system's output image will look like.
 This statement also indicates that, given an input image and an impulse response for an LSI System, we can actually use this information to generate the corresponding output image.